 12. Michigan State

 The Spartans were one of college football's most improved teams in 2017, increasing their win total by seven games from the previous year.
 With 19 starters back and home games against Ohio State and Michigan, coach Mark Dantonio's team should be in the mix to win the Big Ten title.
 Quarterback Brian Lewerke had a standout first season as the starter in East Lansing, averaging 257.8 total yards a game and accounting for 25 total scores.
 He should take another step forward in his development, especially with a receiving corps that ranks among the Big Ten's best and a strong foundation in the trenches.
 Running back LJ Scott anchors the ground game after leading the team in rushing each of the past three seasons.
 The Spartans could use a little more production from the backfield after averaging just 3.5 yards a carry in Big Ten contests last fall.
 Similar to the offense, the defense is largely set for 2018.
 New coordinator Mike Tressel won't make drastic changes from a unit that limited opponents to 20 points a game in 2017.
 End Kenny Willekes is back after recording seven sacks last season, while linebacker Joe Bachie is a candidate for All-America honors.
 Justin Layne and Josiah Scott form a promising duo of young cornerbacks, while safety David Dowell returns after picking off five passes in 2017.
+The cornerback tandem of Layne and Scott could be among the best in the Big Ten, but Scott suffered an injury in the fall and is out indefinitely.
 Michigan State may be due for some regression in the luck department after winning six games by 10 points or less last season.
 However, with a loaded depth chart and one of the Big Ten's top quarterbacks and head coaches, the Spartans aren't going to need all of the bounces in their favor to win 10 games once again.